Skip to main content

 Mid- to long-term target: By 2050

-KPIEnergy-efficiency index for new buildings ZEH/ZEB oriented standards (BEI value)*4 Achieve the standard Achieved Achieved
+KPIEnergy-efficiency index for new buildings ZEH/ZEB oriented standards (BEI value)*5 Achieve the standard Achieved Achieved Achieved

-In November 2024, group set a new reduction target based on the 1.5˚C scenario and is currently applying for SBT certification.
+In November 2024, the Group set a new reduction target based on the 1.5˚C scenario and has received SBT certification.

 • *1

 Scope 1: Direct emissions from fuel combustion, etc.; Scope 2: Indirect emissions associated with use of electricity and heat purchased by the Company; Scope 3: Indirect emissions other than those in Scopes 1 and 2.
-Emissions for the base year, fiscal 2019, were 3,518,000 t-CO2.
+Emissions for the base year, FY2020/3, were 3,269,000 t-CO2.

 Excludes leasing properties (including the portion used by tenants) for which Nomura Real Estate Development has concluded direct electricity supply contracts with power companies, properties that Nomura Real Estate Development owns units in or are jointly owned with other parties, and properties planned to be sold or demolished, as well as the common-use areas of some rental housing.